praeclarum/BuildLight/README.md

 ## Installation

-Install the Visual Studio Extension called "Build Light" from the **Beta** Gallery.
+1. Install the Visual Studio Extension called "Build Light" from the **Beta** Gallery.
+2. Restart Visual Studio

 ## Bill of Materials